stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/01_compositing_model.md

            raise IndexError("Invalid entry %d" % entry_number)
 ```

-The ``AddressBook`` class implements the same interface of the SubModels.
-This
+The ``AddressBook`` class is a Union Compositing Model implementing the same interface
-opens the possibility to display either the Compositing Model or any of the SubModels
+of the SubModels
-through the View, but it is not a requirement of the Compositing Model.

 ```python
 class AddressBook(BaseModel):